 Individuals aged 65 or over are eligible to make additional non-concessional contributions of up to $300,000 per individual if it is sourced from the capital proceeds on the sale of the ownership interest in a CGT exempt Australian main residence held by that individual (or their spouse or former spouse) where the contract of sale was entered into on or after 1 July 2018.

-Essentially, this measure allows an eligible individual an additional downsizing contribution cap of $300,000 which will be excluded from the broader non-concessional contributions cap and the restrictions on non-concessional contributions for individuals with a total superannuation balance above $1.6 million.
+This measure allows an eligible individual an additional downsizing contribution cap of $300,000 which will be excluded from the broader non-concessional contributions cap and the restrictions on non-concessional contributions for individuals with a total superannuation balance above $1.6 million.

 Furthermore, the maximum downsizer contribution of $300,000 can be claimed by both the taxpayer and the spouse even where only one of those parties is on the title to the property.